MoonPoet/xaprb-src/content/blog/2008/how-i-hacked-the-hp-media-vault-to-support-ogg-and-flac-files.md

 ### The basics: log into the server

 The HP documentation for the Media Vault is totally incomplete and assumes you want to install their GUI program and control the thing from your Windows desktop.
 There's a much better way.
 The Media Vault has a full-featured web interface.
 Log into the web console.
-I'm going to assume that your HP Media Vault's DNS name is hpmediavault, so you can <a href="http://hpmediavault/">log into it with this URL</a>.
+I'm going to assume that your HP Media Vault's DNS name is hpmediavault, so you can [log into it with this URL](http://hpmediavault/).
 Once you do, set the admin password to secure the server.
 Remember it.

 The next fun thing: the server runs GNU/Linux and has SSH enabled by default.
 Yes, that's right: you can just SSH into the thing!
 The password you set in the previous step is now your SSH password.
 Your SSH username is root, no matter what you set the admin username to.